Deploy Keycloak Using Podman on Oracle Linux

 Introduction

-Keycloak provides single sign-on functionality for web applications and RESTFUL web services.
-A primary goal of Keycloak is to provide security features that developers can easily use to secure applications and services within their organizations, for example Single-Sign-On authentication.
-Keycloak can also be integrated with existing LDAP and Active Directory servers.
+Keycloak provides authentication functionality for web applications and RESTFUL web services.
+Its primary goal is to provide security features that developers can easily use to secure applications and services within their organizations, such as Single-Sign-On.
+You can also integrate Keycloak with existing LDAP and Active Directory servers.

-Keycloak is based on standard protocols and provides support for User Federation, OpenID Connect, OAuth 2.0 and SAML and many more.
-Keycloak provides both administrators, and users, with management consoles.
-Users can update their passwords, profile details and setup two-factor authentication via the Account Managment Console.
-Likewise administrators can use the Admin Console to manage all aspects of Keycloak's functionality, it's authorization policies, applications and manage users (including user's permissions and sessions).
+Keycloak is based on standard protocols and supports user federation, OpenID Connect, OAuth 2.0, SAML, and many more.
+It provides both administrators and users with management consoles.
+Users can update their passwords and profile details and set up two-factor authentication via the Account Management Console.
+Likewise, administrators can use the Admin Console to manage all aspects of Keycloak's functionality, including authorization policies, applications, user permissions, and those users' sessions.

 Objectives

-Note: A production deployment would most likely use either Podman secrets, or Kubernetes secrets, to obfuscate any passwords.
-Neither of the scenarios are covered in this Lab.
+Note: A production deployment would use either Podman or Kubernetes secrets to obfuscate passwords.
+This tutorial does not cover either scenario.

 • Access to the Internet